 Now, whether you’re an Apple or an Android user (or some other phone user) you should have your Easycard “hidden number” and your Easycard authentication number.

-If you’ve still got the tax administration site open follow the steps below to register your Easycard to the same account as your mobile phone barcode.
+If you’ve still got the tax administration site/app open follow the steps below to register your Easycard to the same account as your mobile phone barcode.

-- Go to 「歸戶設定」 (Linked account settings) on the toolbar as highlighted below in blue:
+- Go to 「歸戶設定」 (Linked account settings) on the toolbar as highlighted below in white:

-2. Click 「新增載具」 (Add new carrier) as highlighted below in green:
+2. Click 「新增載具」 (Add new carrier) as highlighted below in red:

-3. Select 「悠遊卡載具」 (Easycard Carrier) from the dropdown menu and select 「輸入卡號和驗證碼」（Enter card number and authentication number) then enter the “hidden number” in the first box labelled 「請輸入卡片號碼」 (Please enter your card number) and your Easycard authentication number in the box labelled 「請輸入驗證碼」(Please enter your authentication number).
-You can also give the card a nickname in the box below that, which is useful if you have more than one card:
+3. Select 「悠遊卡」 (Easycard) from the dropdown menu and select 「輸入卡號和驗證碼」（Enter card number and authentication number) then enter the “hidden number” in the first box labelled 「請輸入卡片號碼」 (Please enter your card number) and your Easycard authentication number in the box labelled 「請輸入驗證碼」(Please enter your authentication number).
+You can also give the card a nickname in the box below that, which is useful if you have more than one card and then there is another captcha:

 4. Press 「確認」（Confirm） and a popup box should tell you that it was successful.